arnobirchler/ansible-role-tools/tests/README.md

 If you don't want the container to be automatically deleted after the test playbook is run, add the following environment variables: `cleanup=false container_id=$(date +%s)`

-If docker need requirements add a file 'requirements.yml' then the script will execute a `ansible-galaxy install -r` under it
+If there is any requirements add a file 'requirements.yml' then the script will execute a `ansible-galaxy install -r` under it